franklinen/llm-drug-discovery/README.md

-# Project Title: AI-Powered Drug Repositioning and Mechanism of Action Discovery
+# AI-Powered Drug Repositioning and Mechanism of Action Discovery

 ## Overview